iotinga/belt/README.md

 > As for bauer and slf4j limitations, all the Gadgets will use the same bauer and slf4j endpoints

-The Runtime Belt loads properties from the runtime environment variables using the Dotenv library.
+The Runtime Belt by default loads properties from the runtime environment variables using the Dotenv library.

+It's possible to override the configuration load behavior with these two system properties (that can be defined with `-Dbelt.x.y=value` Java option):

+- `belt.config.loader`: configuration loader, currently supported are `dotenv` (default) and `properties`
+- `belt.config.path`: override the configuration file (default: `belt.properties` in the current directory).
+Only relevant for the `properties` configuration loader.

+Example: `java -Dbelt.config.loader=properties -Dbelt.config.path=/etc/mysoftware.properties belt.jar [...]`

 It isn't possible to pass any other property or command to the Gadget.
 It passes a `null` command to the submit method.

 ## Lifecycle